DataDog/documentation/content/en/tracing/troubleshooting/quantization.md

 - Query parameter values: `{val}`

 These replacements affect:
-- trace metrics,
+- trace metric names,
 - the resource name tag on those metrics, and
-- all the resource and span for all ingested spans.
+- the resource and span names for all ingested spans.

 ### Quantization examples